tcet-opensource/documentation/docs/projects/tcet-linux/installation/troubleshoot-installation.md

 - Check your system's hardware compatibility with TCET Linux.
 Ensure that your CPU, RAM, and other components meet the minimum requirements.

 - Test the installation media for errors or corruption.
 The ISO image may be damaged.
 You can verify the integrity of the image using checksums.
+TCET Linux provide checksums (MD5, SHA1, or SHA256) on their download pages.
+Compare the checksum of your downloaded ISO file with the provided checksum to ensure it's not corrupted.

 - Try booting into the "safe mode" or "nomodeset" option if available.
 This can help bypass hardware-related issues.
+These modes use generic drivers and minimal settings, which can be useful if your hardware is causing compatibility issues.

 ### 3. Disk Space Insufficient